 Grandia is a turn-base Japanese role playing game with a timing-based battle system developed by Game Arts that premiered on the Sega Saturn in Japan on December 18, 1997.
 The title was later ported to the PlayStation in 1999 where it was localized for North America by Sony Computer Entertainment America on October 26th.
 Grandia would be followed by a sequel called Grandia II in 2000 for the Sega Dreamcast along with many other sequels, spin-offs and ports for various platforms.

-On August 20, 2018, current IP holder GungHo Online Entertainment announced that an HD Remaster of Grandia would be headed to the Nintendo Switch as well as to the PC via a Steam in the winter of 2018.
+On August 20, 2018, current IP holder GungHo Online Entertainment announced that an HD Remaster of Grandia would be headed to the Nintendo Switch as well as to the PC via Steam sometime in 2019.

 Grandia's story focuses on Justin, a teenage boy who aspires to become an adventurer like his father and grandfather before him.
 In the beginning the game focuses on Justin's father (who died years before the beginning of the story) Justin's father accomplished great things on his travels, he mostly discovered different speccies on the old continent .
 Hailing from a fairly small port town, known as "Parm," Justin wants nothing more than to explore new places and become the greatest adventurer in the world.
 Even though Justin is well liked in his hometown, most people don't take him seriously and they don't believe that he will ever become a famous adventurer, Justin however is stubborn and eventually pursues his dreams.
 Justin's travels begins with a visit at the local museum, at the museum the curator tells Justin about an ancient civilization, and how Justin's "spirit stone" (a gift from Justin's father) is a link to that civilization .
 The curator tells Justin to go to the Sult Ruins, which will give him some answers and he hand over a letter that will allow Justin to enter the ruins to learn about the "Angelo" civilization and their history.
 However Justin encounters the military who has made the ruins into an excavation site.
 Justin sneaks into the center of the ruins, where he learns something that encourages him to leave Parm and search for more information.